NCAR/MPAS-Workflow/README.md

 GitHub issues, and then submit pull requests.

-`generateExperiment.csh`: produces `cofig/experiment.csh`, which is a global description of the workflow file structure and file-naming conventions used across multiple applications
+`generateExperiment.csh`: produces `cofig/experiment.csh`, which is a global description of the workflow file structure and file-naming conventions used across multiple applications, partially derived from `config/naming.csh`

 `config/environment.csh`: run-time environment used across compiled executables and python scripts

-`config/modeldata.csh`: static model-space data files, including fixed ensemble forecast members for deterministic experiments, first guess files for the first cycle of an experiment, surface variable update files (sst and xice), and common static.nc files to be used across all cycles.
+`config/externalanalyses.csh`: controls how external DA system analysis files are produced, including online vs. offline.
+External analyses are used for verification and for optionally initializing a cold-start forecast at the first cylce of an experiment.

+`config/firstbackground.csh`: controls how the first DA cycle background state is supplied, including online vs. offline and deterministic vs. ensemble

 `config/obsdata.csh`: static observation-space data file structure; soon to be replaced by the `observations` configuration section and `observations.csh`